One Day in Vienna

 Go to the exit “Technische Universität” and find yourself in the middle of Karlsplatz.
 Cross the park and you can take a look at Karlskirche, a church which was built in a Byzantinian style.

 At the end of Kärntnerstraße, you will see St. Stephan´s Cathedral, the highest religious building in Vienna.
 We would recommend a tour of the cathedral, but even if you don´t have that much time, you should at least take a closer look at the exteriors of the cathedral.
+You are also able to get tickets for interesting guided tours in the catacombs for 4,50 Euro, which are most of the time organized by students.

 Adjacent to the cathedral on Stephansplatz, an ample road (it almost looks like a square) turns a bit into a northward direction.
 This is called the “Graben”, it is another main street of the city.